Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

   With an initial DX Portal set up, you can now make changes in the contents of the [Portal](./Portal/) directory.
 Once the changes are pushed into the *main* branch, the [main.yaml](./.github/workflows/main.yaml) GitHub action will be triggered which will in turn start up the *build-and-deploy* Tekton pipeline.
 At the end, you can view the updated DX portal using the route URL as before.

-  To demonstrate this, suppose we make the following change to the [APIMATIC-BUILD.json](./Portal/APIMATIC-BUILD.json) file:
+  To demonstrate this, suppose we make the following changes to the [APIMATIC-BUILD.json](./Portal/APIMATIC-BUILD.json) file:

   ```json
   {